 The rent you have to pay is worked out over 50 pay weeks each year.
 That means there are two rent-free weeks.
-These are the week that includes Christmas Day (or the week after if Christmas Day falls on a weekend), and the week starting the first Monday in April.
-Here are the rent-free weeks for the next few years:
+These include Christmas Day (or the week after, if Christmas Day falls on a weekend), and the week starting the first Monday in April.